- Applying to study

 - attempting to read another student’s work in an examination, or, in other circumstances, without their permission;

-- where individual work is required, making or receiving available notes, papers or answers related to the content of an examination or assignment (in whatever form) to or from another student, without the permission of the teacher of the unit;
+- where individual work is required, making or receiving available notes, papers or answers related to the content of an examination or assignment (in whatever form) to or from another student, without the permission of the teacher of the subject;

 - not following the directions about seating location and movement about the examination room;